 Retinoic acid esters are a new generation of retinoids that are popping up in more and more products.
 Although we don't have a lot of data on them yet, they show promise for being more active than retinol, without the irritation.

 One type of retinoic acid ester is retinyl retinoate.
 It breaks down into both retinoic acid and retinol, making it active within one step (just like retinaldehyde), as well as more active later on, once the retinol is converted.
 So far, studies show that retinyl retinoate supports collagen synthesis eight times more than retinol.
-It is also more effective for treating wrinkles.
-It also works on mild to moderate acne by fighting bacteria and reducing sebum production.
+It is also more effective for treating wrinkles, and works on mild to moderate acne by fighting bacteria and reducing sebum production.
 Retinyl retinoate is generally well-tolerated and less irritating than other retinoids.

 The other type of retinoic acid ester is hydroxypinacolone retinoate (HPR), which you might be familiar with as "granactive retinoid" (a term popularized by The Ordinary).
 Granactive retinoid is simply a complex that includes HPR, the active, in a 1:10 ratio with a solvent, dimethyl isosorbide.
 So when you see a percentage of granactive retinoid being quoted, be aware that you need to divide by 10 to get the actual concentration of HPR.